 Last week I had the pleasure of spending 4 glorious days in Charleston, SC courtesy of Volvo.
 Well, it was more like 48 hours but who’s counting.
 It was one of the funnest, most whirlwind trips I think I have ever been on and it was absolutely amazing.
 And when I say whirlwind I mean it.
 I got the email about this trip on a Tuesday for a flight that was leaving that Thursday and there was no way I was going to turn this down!

 Let me tell you, we packed in so many fun things in our 2 full days!
-I’ve compiled a list of my absolute favorite things to do in Charleston whether you have a week there or only a couple of days.
-Just think of this post as your mini travel guide to Charleston!
+I’ve compiled a list of my absolute favorite things to do whether you have a week there or just a weekend in Charleston.
+Just think of this post as your mini travel guide to a weekend in Charleston!

 The Dewberry is a historic piece of Charleston settled right in the center of downtown.
 This hotel was once a Federal Building commissioned by President Lyndon B. Johnson that opened in 1965.
 The building remained vacant for years after sustaining damage from Hurricane Floyd.
 John Dewberry purchased the property and created a beautiful Southern hotel while still preserving the original mid-century modern feel.